 UPDATE FEB 2025

-I have been disappointed by the stickers we applied to the library in this project.
-Even though they were sealed onto the library, by the end of the summer they started to fade and peel off the library.
+I originally used printable vinyl stickers to decorate the library.
+These decorations were disappointing, and I would not recommend them.
+Even though they were sealed onto the library, by the end of the summer, they started to fade and peel off the library.![Little Book Library Stickers Peeling]()

 WHAT YOU NEED for this little free library design